 Guardianship Monitor Program -- The Guardianship Monitor Program was established in Orange County to ensure that all court-appointed guardians comply with Florida law by meeting filing deadlines and providing the appropriate level of personal and/or financial care to their wards.
 The court currently employs one full-time court monitor for this purpose.
 The court monitor investigates allegations of abuse, neglect, and/or exploitation of all wards or the misappropriation of a ward's assets, and provides a written report to the court.
 The court monitor also makes sure certain guardians, including professional guardians, are qualified to serve by conducting criminal history and credit checks.
+If a member of the community suspects that a disabled or incapacitated person may be or has been mistreated or if they fear that that person's assets may be or have been misappropriated, he or she may make a report by calling the newly established Guardianship Action Line at 407-836-0503.
+The individual need not provide his or her name nor identify him or herself in any way.
+All that is needed is enough information to locate the person in need of protection.

-In 2011, the court monitor completed more than 270 background checks, alerted the Court to more than 175 guardian applicants with questionable credit and/or criminal histories and located and brought into compliance 26 guardians.
+In 2012, the court monitor completed more than 322 background checks, alerted the Court to more than 131 guardian applicants with questionable credit and/or criminal histories and located and brought into compliance 26 guardians.
 The court monitor also applied for one federal grant to aid in expanding the court monitor program.
-In Osceola County, guardianship cases are reviewed by the case manager/court monitor who provides a written report to the court after extensive research.
-The case manager reviewed and prepared 54 case manager status reports in 2011.
 To learn more about the unit, please call 407-836-6058 in Osceola or Orange County.

-Human Resources Department -- This department is responsible for personnel including administration, employment classification and pay, employee benefits, employee relations, employee records, and training and development.
+Human Resources Department -- This department responsible for personnel administration, including employment classification and pay, employee benefits, employee relations, employee records, and training and development.
 In addition, the HR Department supervises the court's volunteer program.
-Human Resources is responsible for the Circuit's compliance with the Americans with Disabilities Act and for the intake and investigation of discrimination complaints filed under the Circuit's Civil Rights Complaint Procedure.
-For Human Resources, call

-407-836-2261 in Orange County and call 407-742-2440 in Osceola County.
-Applications for employment are available at www.
-NinthCircuit.org.
+Human Resources is responsible for the

+Circuit's compliance with the Americans with Disabilities Act and for the intake and investigation of discrimination complaints filed under the Circuit's Civil Rights Complaint Procedure.
+For Human Resources, call 407-836-2261 in Orange County and call 407-742-2440 in Osceola County.
+Applications for employment are available at www.NinthCircuit.org.

 Injunction Processing Unit (Osceola) -- The Injunction Processing Unit, formerly known as the Victim Assistance Program, provides assistance to all crime victims - including, but not limited to, victims of domestic violence - as they proceed through the criminal justice system, particularly with injunction cases.
 The unit is funded by the Osceola County Clerk of the Court and is managed by Court Administration.
 It is a walk-in service - no appointment, referrals, or legal representation is required.
 Regular business hours are Monday through Friday, from 8 a.m. to 5 p.m.
-Over the past year, the Injunction Processing Unit was able to assist 4,200 litigants who were seeking information about protection orders and/or returning for additional services.
-The unit helped 1,676 litigants file petitions for protection orders, which included 196 during weekends, holidays, and/or after-hours.
-In addition, the unit provided information regarding additional community resources and gave 17,367 referrals.
+Over the past year, the

+Injunction Processing Unit was able to assist 3,713 litigants who were seeking information about protection orders and/or returning for additional services.
+The unit helped 1,362 litigants file petitions for protection orders, which included 236 during weekends, holidays, and/or after business hours.
+In addition, the unit provided information regarding additional community resources and gave 12,191 referrals.
 To learn more, call 407-742-2464.